mpnally/Terrifically-Simple-JSON/README.md

 ### When `self` is missing

-When the `self` property of a Terrifically Simple JSON object is missing, the object still must correspond to an entity in the API data model.
+When the `self` name/value pair of a Terrifically Simple JSON object is missing, the object still must correspond to an entity in the API data model.
 A JSON object with no `self` should be read as a noun clause that references an entity.
 This example
 ```JSON
 {